 Ingredients

-Hazelnuts: high-quality nuts are the stars of the authentic French praline paste.
+- Hazelnuts: High-quality finest hazelnuts are the stars of authentic French praline paste.
 Use raw nuts to toast yourself or store-bought toasted hazelnuts.

 Feel free to experiment with other types of nuts: almonds, a mix of hazelnuts and almonds, pecans, pistachios, etc.

-Sugar: the recipe calls for granulated white sugar or caster sugar.
-Replace it with organic cane sugar if desired.
+- Sugar: The recipe calls for granulated white sugar or caster sugar.
+Replace it with organic cane sugar, but avoid brown sugar.

-To roast hazelnuts, preheat the oven to 300 degrees F/150 degrees C. Spread whole raw hazelnuts in a single layer on a baking sheet and roast for 15 minutes.
+Step 1.
+To roast hazelnuts, preheat the oven to 300°F (150°C).
+Spread whole raw hazelnuts in a single layer on a large baking sheet and roast for 15 minutes.

-To make the caramel, first, heat a non-stick pan with a heavy bottom over medium-high heat for a few seconds, and pour one-third of granulated sugar.
+Step 4.
+To make the caramel, first, heat a stainless steel pan with a heavy bottom over medium-high heat for a few seconds, and pour one-third of granulated sugar.

 The caramel might look lumpy and grainy with sugar granules (photo 3), but it will melt at some point.